Neomycin and Polymyxin B

 Frequency not defined.

-Dermatologic: Contact dermatitis, erythema, rash, urticaria
+Dermatologic: Contact dermatitis, erythema, skin rash, urticaria

-Genitourinary: Bladder irritation
+Genitourinary: Bladder mucosa irritation, nephrotoxicity

 Neuromuscular & skeletal: Neuromuscular blockade